balderdashy/sails/lib/app/README.md

 #### Assemble Router

-Prepares the core Router, then emit multiple events on the `sails` object informing hooks that they can safely bind routes.
+Prepare the core Router, then emit multiple events on the `sails` object informing hooks that they can safely bind routes.

 #### Expose global variables

 After all hooks have initialized, Sails exposes global variables (by default: `sails` object, models, services, `_`, and `async`)